-Yes, rates are decreasing for all customers.
-The details include:
+Yes, rates are increasing for all customers.
+The changes include:

 Gas costs - Gas commodity costs include information on the "Gas used" and "Gas price adjustment" lines on your bill.
 The net natural gas rate reflects what we expect to pay for gas supplies and transportation services during the next year as well as any adjustments to make up the difference between our forecast cost for gas and actual costs from prior periods.
 Also, in southern Ontario, the cost of transportation to Ontario is included in the "Gas used" charge and therefore there is no longer a separate “Transportation to Union Gas” line item on customer bills.

-For customers in southern Ontario, the net decrease for gas supplies is about $50 a year.
-In the North West zone, the net annual decrease is about $13 for gas supplies, and there is a net annual decrease of about $58 in the North East zone.
+For customers in southern Ontario, the net decrease for gas supplies is about $0.03 a year.
+In the North West and North East zones, the net annual decrease is about $0.01 for gas supplies.

 Transportation costs - Transportation costs include all information on the "Transportation to Union Gas" and "Transportation price adjustment" lines on your bill and reflect the cost of transporting natural gas to Ontario from its North American sources.